pudly/schmopera-hugo/content/articles/la-favorite.md

 Surprises did await me at every turn: at this performance Lawrence Brownlee was unfortunately indisposed, so Michael Spyres was flown in from New York at the last possible moment to sing the role of Fernand, which he did from stage left as the assistant stage director, Katrina Bachus, walked through the role, essentially being anywhere she had to be and doing all necessary postures while erring on the side of subtlety when it came to emotional display.
 Spyres displayed all the intense projection and clarity that I have come to admire from him when it comes to singing early French Romantic opera, particularly his recent recordings with Opera Rara of Donizetti’s other operas from this late period.
 In short, one could easily imagine his distinctively measured and energetic, yet not overpowering, tone to be plausibly and impeccably matched to the Fernand on the stage without difficulty.

+> These thematic elements were just in the background enough to enable me to feel relaxed and contemplative, and this was essentially the nature of the production as a whole.

 From the grave contrapuntal opening of the overture, I could very easily sense the composer feeling his way around the fascinating new timbres he had at his disposal at the Paris Opera.
 Although I would greatly have enjoyed hearing what the originally scheduled conductor, Christophe Rousset, would have done with this score (given my familiarity with his championing of French operas), the Houston Grand Opera Orchestra lost nothing in terms of grace and dynamism in the substitution of Artistic Director Patrick Summers; Summers showed a great deal of willingness to engage Donizetti’s sometimes eccentric use of various color and volume choices head-on, without letting any one section of the orchestra be overpowered.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1580659279/media/2020/02/HGO-LaFavorite-2020-OrchestraDressRehearsalPhotographerLynnLane-63_fzhvld.jpg){{% /md %}}